 - A global community at Trine, 17% of campus is made up of international students attending from 19 different countries

 - More than 1,900 respected businesses, companies, and organizations around the world seek out our graduates because of the quality of a Trine education.

 - Our students have been accepted into prestigious graduate programs at institutions such as Stanford, Yale, Notre Dame, Michigan, Virginia Tech and the Air Force Institute of Technology, among others.

-- Engineering graduates have enjoyed a job placement rate of 95 to 100 percent over the past 10 years, and many are now starting at salaries reaching as high as the $60,000 range.
+- Engineering graduates have enjoyed a job placement rate of 95 to 100 percent over the past 10 years, and many start at salaries reaching as high as $60,000.